tomhallmain/simple_image_compare/README.md

 ## Image Browser

 After setting a directory before a comparison is run, the UI can be used as an image file browser.
 This is especially useful on Windows 11 as there is an option to auto-resize images to fill the screen as well as to auto-refresh the directory files, which the default Windows Photo Viewer application does not support.
+In addition, tests indicate that it supports quicker and smoother transitions between images as well as a faster load time for directories with many images in some cases.

 It is not implemented yet, but there will ultimately be zoom and drag functionality on this image browser, as well as when viewing grouped images after a comparison has been run.